-TOPIC 1.
-Importance of assessment in learning process (lecture 2 hours)
+TOPIC 5.
+Importance of assessment in learning process

 Assessment is an ongoing process aimed at understanding and improving student learning.
 It involves:

 - •making our expectations explicit and public; - setting appropriate criteria and high standards for learning quality; - systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards; - •and using the resulting information to document, explain, and improve performance.